 - access connection data of phone operators (under strict conditions).

 Investigation under judicial control

-Pursuant to Article L450-4 of the FCC, searches and seizures (i.e., dawn raids) in all locations can only be carried out on the basis of a judicial order, delivered upon request from the Minister of Economy or from the rapporteur-general, or concerning investigations started by the Commission.
+Pursuant to Article L450-4 of the FCC, searches and seizures (i.e., dawn raids) in all locations can only be carried out on the basis of a judicial order,3 delivered upon request from the Minister of Economy or from the rapporteur-general, or concerning investigations initiated by the Commission.